 THE FOLLOWING QUALIFICATIONS ARE PREFERRED:

-Experience working with low-income children a plus.
-Experience with home visiting or family case management a plus.
+Experience working with low-income children is a plus.
+Experience with home visiting or family case management is a plus.

-Additional Salary Information: Generation Hope offers a competitive salary and full benefits package.
+Additional Salary Information: Generation Hope provides a competitive salary with full benefits, including 403(b), health, dental, and paid time off.

 About Generation Hope